 Certified Advanced Alcohol and Drug Counselor (CAADC)

-Counselors in Pennsylvania interested in providing substance abuse counseling services are certified by the Pennsylvania Certification Board.
-Levels of substance abuse counseling include Certified Associate Addiction Counselor (CAAC), Certified Alcohol and Drug Counselor (CADC), Certified Advanced Alcohol and Drug Counselor (CAADC), and Associate Addiction Counselor (AAC).
-CAACs and AACs must have a high school diploma to apply.
-The AAC is for newer addiction counselors who want to begin the process toward full certification and the CAAC is an entry-level counseling position.
+Counselors in Pennsylvania interested in providing substance abuse counseling services can either practice as LPCs or must be certified by the Pennsylvania Certification Board (PCB).
+Levels of substance abuse counseling include Associate Addiction Counselor (AAC), Certified Associate Addiction Counselor (CAAC), Certified Alcohol and Drug Counselor (CADC), and Certified Advanced Alcohol and Drug Counselor (CAADC).
+AACs and CAACs must have a high school diploma to apply.
+The AAC is for newer addiction counselors who want to begin the process toward full CAAC certification but still need to complete the necessary education and experience requirements.
 CADCs must have a related bachelor’s degree, while CAADCs need a related master’s degree to apply.
-To become fully-certified as a CAADC, you should:
+To become a substance use disorder counselor in Pennsylvania, you should:

-- Apply to be an Associate Addiction Counselor (AAC) and earn supervised experience.
+- Apply online to become an Associate Addiction Counselor (AAC) to begin accruing supervised experience.